 “Stay the course” is the standard advice here, and you should follow it.

-It can be tough to watch your account balances drop during a downturn, but you must keep the long term view in mind.
-You must trust the plan, and the reasons it was developed.
+It can be tough to watch your account balances drop during a downturn, but you must keep the long-term view in mind.
+It will help if you trust the plan and the reasons it was developed.